Allium/WithoutHeadOrFoot/_posts/2016-08-12-Roots-of-Paradigm-3.md

 >
 > The door to all marvels.

 One who seeks the Tao must embrace a totality beyond logic and language, which are incapable of representing it and in fact impede its appreciation by restricting the mind's capacity for contemplation to a familiar and mundane subset.
-Taoism wrests its adherents away from the communication and relation &ndash; the world of Confucian theory &ndash; and into a realm of pure thought.
+Taoism wrests its adherents away from communication and relation &ndash; the world of Confucian theory &ndash; and into a realm of pure thought.

 According to the Zhuangzi, another foundational work of Taoism, an appreciation of the Tao requires the casting off of personal identity and attachment to the body.
-Transcending not just human desires, but the ego itself is quite antithetical to Western individualism &ndash; and the result is one who is aware that they are merely a unique manifestation of the universal Tao.
+Transcending not just human desires, but the ego itself would be antithetical to Western individualism &ndash; and the result is one who is aware that they are merely a unique manifestation of the universal Tao.

 A summary in the words of Fritjof Capra,

-> The most important characteristic of the Eastern world view &ndash; one could almost say the essence of it &ndash; is the awareness of the unity and mutual interrelation of all things and events, the experience of all phenomena in the world as manifestations of a basic oneness.
+> The most important characteristic of the Eastern world view is the awareness of the unity and mutual interrelation of all things and events, the experience of all phenomena in the world as manifestations of a basic oneness.
 All things are seen as interdependent and inseparable parts of this cosmic whole; as different manifestations of the same ultimate reality.

 <!-- ========================================================================== -->

 ### Ruling Classes

-Now, you may be unsurprised to learn that Chinese intellectual history is not adequately represented by a bunch of happy mystic priests exchanging ideas for thousands of years.
-In order to gain some perspective on the growth of Buddhism, the third pillar of mainstream Chinese thought, I think it's instructive to delve into the messy business of politics.
+Now, you may be unsurprised to learn that Chinese intellectual history is not adequately represented by a bunch of happy priests swapping mysticisms for thousands of years.
+In order to gain some perspective on the growth of Buddhism, the third pillar of mainstream Chinese thought, it’s instructive to delve into the messy business of politics.
 (As with everything I write, the following is a simplification and a distortion: the development of religious and intellectual movements, their fortunes, their alliances and their persecutions, is an intricate story.
 China is a big country; 2500 years is a long time; a lot happened.)

-We are used to seeing populations manipulated and weaponised (often gladly) by the powerful, through distortions of their religion or culture &ndash; take the civilising mandate of European colonisers, or the rise of jihadist Islam.
+We are used to seeing populations manipulated and weaponised (sometimes unwillingly; sometimes willingly; sometimes gladly) by the powerful, through hijack of their religion or culture &ndash; take the civilising mandate of European colonisers, or the rise of jihadist Islam.
 In China, both Confucianism and Taoism became politicised, violent, and ultimately discredited in many parts of the country.

 Several characteristics of Taoism and Confucianism turned out to facilitate the amassing of power by autocrats.
 For instance, Taoism's emphasis on adaption to external circumstances, and its confidence in cyclic reciprocation, rendered its adherents passive to disempowerment.
 Its emphasis on contemplation and introspection, on transcending the physical and mental self, may have numbed the devout to their changing material circumstances as the elite silently enriched themselves at the expense of the peasantry.
 On the Confucian side, the tenets of obedience and duty to society, and faith in its meritocratic organisation and the wisdom of kings, meant they too were easier to control.